Reasons for making a will

 A will that is not properly signed and witnessed is invalid.
 In England, Wales and Northern Ireland, two witnesses are required.
 Witnesses should be in the same room when the will is signed.
-A witness does not need any special qualification or public standing but is merely witnessing your signature.
+A witness does not need any special qualification or public standing, but is merely witnessing your signature.

 However, they must not have any beneficial interest in the will as this could make the will invalid.
 In Scotland, normally one witness is sufficient, but in some circumstances even a will that is not witnessed may still be valid.
-If you're not sure whether a will is valid, check with a solicitor practicing under the relevant country's law.
+If you're not sure whether your will is valid, check with a solicitor practicing under the relevant country's law.

 There are a number of different ways to to make a will - doing it yourself, a solicitor, a specialist will writer, your bank or building society, or an online will writing service.